About the Sámi Regional Team

 Researchers and Master students with competence in Sámi language will be recruited by the project to facilitate the knowledge mobilization work between the UiT The Arctic University of Norway and the local communities.

-Announcement: Research assistant and master scholarship at the project “Sharing our knowledge - Incorporating Indigenous knowledge systems to build governance for climate resiliency”
+Master Student Scholarships - Sharing our knowledge: Incorporating Indigenous knowledge systems to build governance for climate resiliency

-The project is based on the principles of Indigenous leadership and "Two-Eyed Seeing," which embraces contributions from both Indigenous and Western knowledge systems.
-Our partners are DeanuInstituhtta, the Sámi Parliament, and Joddu – the Wild Salmon Centre in Deatnu - Tana.
+The project is based on the principles of Indigenous leadership and Two-Eyed Seeing, which embraces the contributions of both Indigenous and Western ways of knowing.
+Our partners are DeanuInstituhtta, the Sámi Parliament and Joddu – the Wild Salmon Centre.

-More about the project: Sharing Our Knowledge.
+More on the project: Sápmi — Sharing Our Knowledge